aboutml/valifino/README.md

 - Validate credit card numbers using the Luhn algorithm
 - Validate CVV codes for various card types
 - Validate expiration dates of credit cards
-- Validate IBANs for multiple countries [TBD]
+- Validate IBANs for multiple countries [To be done]
-- Validate SWIFT/BIC codes [TBD]
+- Validate SWIFT/BIC codes [To be done]
-- Validate routing numbers (e.g., ABA routing numbers) [TBD]
+- Validate routing numbers (e.g., ABA routing numbers) [To be done]
-- Validate bank account numbers [TBD]
+- Validate bank account numbers [To be done]
 - Validate currency codes
-- Validate transaction amounts [TBD]
+- Validate transaction amounts
-- Validate cryptocurrency addresses (e.g., Bitcoin, Ethereum) [TBD]
+- Validate cryptocurrency addresses (e.g., Bitcoin, Ethereum) [To be done]

 ## API